scrapy/scrapy/docs/experimental/loaders.rst

 As you can see, expanders are declared using the ``_exp`` suffix while reducers are declared using the ``_red`` suffix.
-And you can also declare a default expander using the :attr:`ItemLoader.default_expander` attribute.
+And you can also declare a default expander using the :attr:`Loader.default_expander` attribute.

 .. _topics-loader-args: